 What is PerimeterX?

 In theory, it can catch anything from basic scrapers to more advanced headless browsers pretending to be regular users.
-And it keeps evolving — staying one step ahead of scrapers that are also getting smarter.
+And it keeps evolving and stays one step ahead of scrapers that are getting smarter too.
 Overkill?
 Maybe not, considering recent studies reveal that nearly half of all internet traffic comes from bots.
 Talk about dead Internet theory...

 Learn how to scrape the web without getting blocked in our blog.